 Internationalising Learning Outcomes

 Febrero 12-17, 2018

 La Gestión de la Internacionalización Institucional

 La Integración de una Dimensión Internacional e Intercultural en el Ámbito Académico de las IES

 Duration of a course: 6 days (Monday through Saturday)

 Capacity of a course: Up to 20 participants from ONE institution.
+Course dedicated to ONE institution only.
 All key stakeholders = more support & outcomes

 Modality: Online through the USMEXFUSION Academy educational platform